-Add the Android SDK to your project
+Add the Tealeaf SDK to your Android project

-Use the Android SDK to instrument your native Android applications for logging and analysis.
+Use the Tealeaf Android SDK to instrument your native Android applications for logging and analysis.
 The Android SDK implementation is simple.
 It uses standard Android classes and user interface controls to track user interface events.

 Before you begin